 This makes it an important part of international trade.
 A bill of lading is both a tool for the carrier to do their job properly and a document used to settle legal disputes that arise from trading issues.

-The bill of lading is a vital part of trucking, as is having proper commercial roadside assistance.
+The bill of lading is a vital part of trucking, as is having a proper commercial roadside assistance plan.